nactro/CRSettings/README.md

 dpkg -i com.watcher.creachability_1.0-37+debug_iphoneos-arm.deb
 ```

-Needed a png file which named as Custom.png in /Library/CRSettings/

-One option is available to control this tweak in the Settings.
+Option is available to configure this tweak in the Settings.

 # TO DO

-1.Choose pic which you would like to show in the Settings Panel ( like WinterBoard )
+~~1.Choose pic which you would like to show in the Settings Panel ( like WinterBoard )~~~